nooku/guides.nooku.org/request-response/introduction.md

 4. Handler returns a response to the web server
 5. Web server returns a response to the browser

-We can think about the above in terms of MVC
+We can think about the above in terms of MVC:

 1. Request
 2. Controller